 since the default segmentation algorithm never produces any errors, it is not important what you choose under on segmentation errors;

-for target choose new folder; this tells the wizard to write the resulting segmented transcriptions into a new folder rather than place them side-by-side with the original basic transcriptions;
+for target choose new directory; this tells the wizard to write the resulting segmented transcriptions into a new folder rather than place them side-by-side with the original basic transcriptions;

-finally, choose “_s” as a suffix for the newly created segmented transcriptions; choosing a (i.e. any) suffix will make sure that basic and segmented transcriptions have systematically different names.
+finally, choose “_s” as a suffix for the newly created segmented transcriptions; choosing a suffix will make sure that basic and segmented transcriptions have systematically different names.

 When you’re done specifying the segmentation parameters, click next >.
+The next dialog is about metadata you have entered in your transcriptions (i.e. with the help of File > Meta information in the EXMARaLDA Partitur-Editor).